icopy-site/awesome-cn/docs/awesome/awesome-digital-humanities.md

 - [Awesome Web Archiving](https://github.com/iipc/awesome-web-archiving) - Resources to archive the web.
 - [Carolina Digital Humanities Initiative Tools Page](http://digitalhumanities.unc.edu/resources/tools/) - It provides a range of platforms, plug-ins, readings, and other items that might be of use for DH researchers.
 - [DH Toychest](http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244319/Digital%20Humanities%20Tools) - Guides, tools, and other resources for practical work in the digital humanities by researchers, teachers, and students.
 Curated by [Alan Liu](http://liu.english.ucsb.edu/), University of California, Santa Barbara.
-- [DiRT (Digital Research Tools)](https://dirtdirectory.org/) - The DiRT Directory is a registry of digital research tools for scholarly use.
-DiRT makes it easy for digital humanists and others conducting digital research to find and compare resources ranging from content management systems to music OCR, statistical analysis packages to mind-mapping software.
 - [Digital Textuality Resource Pages](http://digitaltextuality.pbworks.com/w/page/68178062/Digital%20Textuality%20Resource%20Pages) - Inspired by Alan Liu's ToyChest, Kimberly Knight and her students at U. Texas (Dallas) keep in this repository a list of tools for text production, visualization, still image work, sound work, and video and animation; includes some student reviews of tools.
 - [Duke University's DH Tools catalog](https://digitalhumanities.duke.edu/tools) - This list includes tools that Duke supports and tools that have been used by Duke digital projects.
 Some of the tools are made specifically for DH and others that can be re-purposed quite effectively for Humanities research.
 - [FID Romanistik](https://www.fid-romanistik.de/forschungsdaten/suche-nach-forschungsdaten/fid-internetressourcen/tools/) - Curated list of tools and resources for digital humanists in German.
 - [GLAMS Workbench](https://glam-workbench.net/) - A collection of tools, tutorials, examples, and hacks to help you work with data from galleries, libraries, archives, and museums (the GLAM sector).
 The primary focus is Australia and New Zealand, but new collections are being added all the time.
 - [Social Sciences & Humanities Open Marketplace](https://marketplace.sshopencloud.eu/) - A discovery portal which pools and contextualises resources for Social Sciences and Humanities research communities: tools, services, training materials, datasets, publications and workflows.
 - [TAPoR 3](http://tapor.ca/home) - TAPoR is a gateway to the tools used in sophisticated text analysis and retrieval.
 It was redesigned in order to integrate the DiRT (Digital Research Tools) directory.
-- [Taxonomy of Digital Research Activities in the Humanities (TaDiRAH)](http://tadirah.dariah.eu/vocab/) - This taxonomy has been developed for use by community-driven sites and projects that aim to structure information relevant to digital humanities and make it more easily discoverable.
+- [Taxonomy of Digital Research Activities in the Humanities (TaDiRAH)](https://tadirah.info/) - This taxonomy has been developed for use by community-driven sites and projects that aim to structure information relevant to digital humanities and make it more easily discoverable.
 The taxonomy is expected to be particularly useful to endeavors aiming to collect information on digital humanities tools, methods, projects, or readings.

 ## Platforms

 - [DHSlack](https://github.com/amandavisconti/DHslack/blob/master/CodeOfConduct.md) - Slack channels for digital humanities scholars.
-- [HSS Digital](https://digital.hssonline.org/) - Digital scholarship in the history of science initiative.
+- [HSS Digital](https://hssonline.org/page/digitalprojects) - Digital scholarship in the history of science initiative.
-- [Perspectives on History](https://www.historians.org/publications-and-directories/perspectives-on-history/digital-history) - The newsmagazine of the American Historical Association.
+- [Perspectives on History](https://www.historians.org/community-careers/digital-history-resources/) - The newsmagazine of the American Historical Association.
 - [wethink.hypotheses.org](https://wethink.hypotheses.org/) - Collaborative Digital History.
 - [Wikipedia](https://en.wikipedia.org/wiki/Digital_history) - Digital history is the use of digital media to further historical analysis, presentation, and research.